Image-Historica/Image-Historica/README.md

 0. Download Image-Historica.
 0. Run [ImageHistorica.exe].
-0. Select [Analyze images] menu.
-0. Drag images and drop to [Analyze Image] window.
+0. Select [Analyze images] menu and drag images and drop to the window.
 0. Start analyze image and check result.
-0. Select [Appreciate images] menu, sort and order if you needed.
+0. Select [Appreciate images] menu, and sort and order as you like.

 Following procedure, if you needed...
 - Search images from independant major search engines and import them to Image-Historica.